mlswg/mls-architecture/draft-ietf-mls-architecture.md

 fanout"), broadcast channels ("server fanout"), or a mix of both.

 For the most part, MLS does not require the Delivery Service to deliver messages in any particular order.
+Applications can set policies that control their tolerance for out-of-order messages (see {{operational-requirements}}), and messages that arrive significantly out-of-order will be dropped without otherwise affecting the protocol.
+There are two exceptions to this.
+First, Proposal messages must all arrive before the Commit that references them.
-The one exception is that, because an MLS group has a linear history, the members of the group must agree on the order in which changes are applied.
+Second, because an MLS group has a linear history of epochs, the members of the group must agree on the order in which changes are applied.
 Concretely, the group must agree on a single MLS Commit message that ends each epoch and begins the next one.